What is QuickBooks?

 Synchronize payments (two-way) - Payments made in either Optix or QuickBooks are reflected in the other system

-Map invoice items to QuickBooks products/services - Optix line item types (plans / bookings / check-ins / product sales / manual) can be mapped to individual Inventory or Non-Inventory products or services in QuickBooks
+Map invoice items to QuickBooks products/services - Optix line item types (plans / passes / bookings / check-ins / product sales / manual) can be mapped to individual Inventory or Non-Inventory products or services in QuickBooks

 Before you connect your QuickBooks Online account in Optix, please ensure the following settings are configured in your QuickBooks account.
 Navigate to these settings by clicking the gear in the top-right corner in QuickBooks, then choose Account & Settings under the Company heading.